 Air Force identifies crew members killed in aircraft crash

-The Air Force has released the identities of three service members killed Tuesday night in the crash of a reconnaissance and surveillance plane during a training flight in New Mexico.
+The Air Force on March 16 released the identities of three service members killed the night of March 14 in the crash of a reconnaissance and surveillance plane during a training flight in eastern New Mexico.
 Cannon Air Force Base officials say the 33-year-old pilot, Capt.

 Comments